Guinness Braised Corned Beef with Whiskey Glaze

 Recipe

-• Prep time: 20 minutes
+Prep Time 20 minutes

-• Cook time: 4 hours 10 minutes
+Cook Time 4 hours 10 minutes

-• Total time: 4 hours 30 minutes
+Total Time 4 hours 30 minutes

 Ingredients

-• 2 Tbsp olive oil
+• 2 tbsp olive oil

 • 4-5 pound corned beef brisket

-• 1 large onion, roughly sliced
+• 1 large onion pealed and roughly sliced

 • 2 cups baby carrots

-• 1/2 Tbsp whole mustard seed
+• 1/2 tbsp whole mustard seed

-• 1/2 Tbsp ground coriander
+• 1/2 tbsp ground coriander

 • 1/2 tsp ground clove